Random Hearts

 Random Hearts is a 1999 American romantic drama film directed by Sydney Pollack, starring Harrison Ford and Kristin Scott Thomas.
-Based on the 1984 novel by Warren Adler, the film is about a police officer and a Congresswoman who discover that their spouses were having an affair prior to being killed in an air disaster.
+Based on the 1984 novel by Warren Adler, the film is about a police officer and a congresswoman who discover that their spouses were having an affair prior to being killed in a plane crash.
+Random Hearts was released by Columbia Pictures (through Sony Pictures Releasing) on October 8, 1999.
+The film received negative reviews from critics and grossed $74.6 million against a $64 million budget.

 Plot

-Sergeant William "Dutch" Van Den Broeck is a seasoned police sergeant in the Internal Affairs Division of the Metropolitan Police Department, and Kay Chandler is a Congresswoman running for reelection.
+Sergeant William "Dutch" Van Den Broeck is a seasoned police sergeant in the Internal Affairs Division of the Metropolitan Police Department, and Kay Chandler is a congresswoman for New Hampshire running for reelection.
 Dutch is married to a fashion editor, and Kay is married to a lawyer and has a teenage daughter.

 They lead separate lives, unaware of each other's existence, until a fateful plane crash changes everything.
 Dutch's wife Peyton and Kay's husband Cullen are among the passengers killed in the tragic accident, leaving Dutch and Kay to grapple with their devastating loss.

 The plane is bound for Miami but crashes soon after takeoff.
 Dutch realizes that his wife was on the plane, but strangely, Peyton's employer has no record of Peyton sent to work in Miami by her employer.
 The airline has no record of her.
 Dutch assumes that his wife was on the plane as some other man's wife.
 He concludes that she was having an affair.
 Representatives from Southern Airlines, whose airline was involved in a crash, show up at Dutch's door.
 His investigation turns up that Peyton was sitting next to Kay Chandler's husband.

 Suspicious of the affair, Dutch meets with Kay to see if she knew about their spouses' relationship.
 Kay is concerned about the publicity of a scandal during a re-election campaign.
 Kay is not willing to talk to Dutch and asks him to leave her alone.
 Undeterred, Dutch pushes on with his investigation, goes to Miami and visits the hotel where he not only discovers that his wife was planning on check in, but that Kay had changed her mind and followed him, wishing to uncover the truth about her husband.